jzohrab/logkeys/README.md

 Read the man page.
 Please read the whole man page.
 Thanks. :-)

-Refer to troubleshooting and FAQ sections on the project website, http://code.google.com/p/logkeys/, for currently known issues, ways to resolve them, and any other information.
+Refer to troubleshooting and FAQ sections in (the docs)[./docs/Documentation.md], for currently known issues, ways to resolve them, and any other information.

-Report any bugs and request reasonable features on the issues list page http://code.google.com/p/logkeys/issues.
-When opening new issues, always provide descriptively keyworded summary and description.
+Report any bugs and request reasonable features on the [issues list](https://github.com/kernc/logkeys/issues).
+When opening new issues, always provide a good summary and description.

 You are more than welcome to implement unreasonable features yourself, as well as hack the program to your liking.